daniel8lopes/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_datavisualization.md

 ### How to create a list?

+A list can be created automatically, based on a query, or manually.

+To automatically create a new list based on a query, you must edit the query, and on top right *More Options* button, click on *Generate List*.
+A list will be automatically generated and can be edited later.

-Select the option _Add new_ when in the list of Lists, and fill in the following information:
+To create a list manually, select the option _Add new_ when in the list of Lists, and fill in the following information:
-* _Code_: the code of the list (needs to be unique);
+* _Name_: the name of the list (needs to be unique);
 * _Description_: the textual explanation of the list's purpose (can be used as development documentation);
 * _Query_: select a previously created query to use;
 * _Label_: what label should be displayed for the list;